 That can’t be the explanation, as through this trailer, they seem to be hoping you only remember the past films.
 A poor reason to excuse the laziness required to make a movie, story, and “conclusion,” as the trailer puts it, that in no way can stand on its own.

-There’s no other way to put it, it’s time to put the family pet down.
+There’s no other way to put it, and this goes out to all franchises relying on the past in the process of making money for the future, it’s time to put the family pet down.
 Dinosaur or not.